huhwt/huhwt-wtlin/README.md

 The version presented here combines the concepts of the originals with elements from TAM and own extensions.

-Currently, the module is still under development, not all actions lead to the desired results yet.
-However, the primary function is already sufficiently stable that I consider it reasonable to publish it as a **pre-release**.
+The module is still under development, not all actions lead to the desired results yet.
+However, the primary functions are stable, so I think it is reasonable to publish it as **pre-release**.

+What still needs to be done:
+* Memory management - read and write to/from file works, to/from IndexedDB does not.
+* Gnitches - some settings work in all functions, others only locally in their branch, still need to be reworked.
+* Fine tuning and verification - it works ... but it's not really elegant.
+Suggestions and hints are welcome ...

 ## Contents
 This readme contains the following main sections